Feenders/miresize/README.md

 Only the image source is replaced.
 This means can still use responsive classes  like img-fluid or img-responsive.

 The plugin will be activated automatically during installation.

+NOTE: Version 1.3 will not actively support joomla 3 anymore

 For help visit
 https://www.feenders.de/magic-image-resize.html